JuliaLang/www.julialang.org/jsoc/gsoc/MLJ.md

 In the latter often without any human in the loop.
 It is important that these decisions are fair.
 But what does fair mean?
 Does it mean we simply don't feed protective features such as age, gender and ethnicity?
-No, theses are correlated with location, shoe size etc.
+No, these are correlated with location, shoe size etc.
 Also, what does fair mean does it mean proportionally we want the same false-positive-rate or false-negative rate.
 But which one?
 Do we want the proportion that predicted-to-recommit a crime and don't be equalised or the ones that predicted-to-not-recommit a crime and do be equalised across groups?